4ka0/django_girls/readme.md

 ### Features

-Uses a custom Post model including fields for an author which acts as a foreign key allowing a many-to-one relationship with the AUTH_USER_MODEL, a post title, post text, a created date, and also a published date which enables posts to be classified as either draft posts or published posts.</br>
+Uses a custom Post model including fields for an author (which acts as a foreign key allowing a many-to-one relationship with the AUTH_USER_MODEL), a post title, post text, a created date, and also a published date (which enables posts to be classified as either draft posts or published posts).</br>

 Uses more method-based views as opposed to generic class-based views as used in previous projects.
 Actually, getting some experience using method-based views was the main reason for doing this tutorial.
 This gave me the